googleinterns/acuiti/README.md

 - ```modules/util.py``` which has tools to read in a dataset from a TfRecord file and custom Latency and Memory-tracking classes
 - ```modules/defaults.py``` can be modified to change the default icon finder algorithm, IOU threshold, output path, and dataset path to run the benchmark pipeline with.

-# Find Icon Algorithms
+# Icon Matching Algorithms
-A custom find icon algorithm can be passed into the benchmark pipeline when run programmatically.
+A custom icon matching algorithm can be passed into the benchmark pipeline when run programmatically.
 These are the relevant files:
 - ```modules/algorithms.py``` includes a suite of algorithms for edge detection, shape context descriptor distance calculation, precision & recall calculation
-- ```modules/icon_finder.py``` is the abstract base class that the custom find icon algorithm should inherit from.
+- ```modules/icon_finder.py``` is the abstract base class that the custom icon matching algorithm should inherit from.
-- ```modules/icon_finder_shape_context.py``` is the optimized version of the shape context algorithm pipeline that we used to achieve our current metrics
+- ```modules/icon_finder_shape_context.py``` is the optimized version of the shape context algorithm pipeline that we used to achieve our current metrics (and can be run as a standalone).
 - ```modules/clustering_algorithms.py``` contains wrappers for Sklearn's clustering algorithms with custom defaults exposed for our use cases

 # Analysis Utilities